Adam Groden By: Adam Groden

 We will be reviewing everything you need to know including good ACT scores, average ACT scores, ACT score ranges, and how the exam is scored.

 Summary: We cover everything ACT score related in this guide.
-For help improving your score, consider using ACT online courses to study.
+For help improving your score, answer some ACT practice questions.

 A good way to gauge whether or not you scored a good ACT score is by looking at percentiles.
 A percentile is a comparison of your score with other test-takers.